Why the Heart Is Slightly to the Left and Not Perfectly Centered

 Heart Position and Structure

-In relation to the head and torso, the heart sits high in the chest, between the lungs, and is largely central.
+The heart is largely central in relation to the head and torso and sits high in the chest between the lungs.
 However, because of its shape and the dominance of the left ventricle—which is responsible for pumping oxygen-rich blood throughout the body—about two-thirds of the heart extends to the left side of the midline.

 Instagram | indiatodayne | The heart sits in the center of the chest, but its left ventricle causes it to extend mostly to the left.